endless-snowfall/leetcode/src/leetcode/problems/problem00021/README.md

   - Space: O(m + n) as we need to combine the lists, keep in mind we are not creating any new ListNode's.
   - Time: O(m + n) as we traverse each list only once.

-# Tags: Linked List, Linear
+# Tags: Easy, Linked List, Linear

 # Notes:
   -